ethanfuerst/mpg-dashboard/README.md

 - [ ] create SQL server for data

+- [ ] add 'cost to go one mile' on tableau dashboard, maybe add more insights like that

 - [ ] create mopedmpg dashboard - maybe show how fuel efficient the moped is

 note: